2026 California Superintendent of Public Instruction election

-The 2026 California Superintendent of Public Instruction election will take place on June 2, 2026, to elect the next Superintendent of Public Instruction of California.
-Unlike most other elections in the state, the office is not elected under the state's nonpartisan blanket primary system.
-Instead, the officially nonpartisan is elected via a general election, with a runoff scheduled for November 3, 2026 if no candidate receives a majority of the vote.
+The 2026 California Superintendent of Public Instruction election began on June 2, 2026 and will conclude on November 3, 2026, to elect the next Superintendent of Public Instruction of California.
+Unlike most other elections in the state, the office is not elected under the state's top-two primary system.
+Instead, the officially nonpartisan position is elected at a primary election, with a runoff at a general election if no candidate receives a majority of the vote.

-Incumbent Superintendent Tony Thurmond, who was elected in 2018 and reelected in 2022, is term-limited and running for governor.
+Incumbent Superintendent Tony Thurmond, who was elected in 2018 and reelected in 2022, is term-limited and ran unsuccessfully for governor.